 Here are some listed below:

-It also comes with a helpful wand to reach in to hard to reach places, nooks and cranny’s.
-It is available on Amazon for $18.
+It also has a helpful wand to reach into hard-to-reach places, nooks, and crannies.
+This is available on Amazon for $18.

 This product is classed as the best spray bottle available.
 It kills both bed bugs and eggs.

-It is also an odourless formula and safe to use on furniture.
+This bed bug spray is also an odorless formula and safe to use on furniture.
 It is harmful if inhaled and toxic to aquatic life.